ebenpack/goofscript/README.md

 element's content model (i.e. what content may be included as children and descendants of the element) is:  "Flow content, but with no heading content descendants, no sectioning content descendants, and no header, footer, or address element descendants".
-With goofscript, and `<address>` element that doesn't meet these criteria (e.g. if it were to contain an address elements descendant) won't typecheck.
+With pamperscript, an `<address>` element that doesn't meet these criteria (e.g. if it were to contain an address elements descendant) won't typecheck.
 It won't compile.